simonsobs/sisock/docs/source/dataservers.rst

 thermometry
 -----------
-A ``DataNodeServer`` which is able to cache and serve live thermometry data from either a Lakeshore 372 or a Lakeshore 240.
-This ``DataNodeServer`` communicates with the crossbar server on an unencrypted port so as to enable subscription to the OCS data feeds.
+A ``Data Server`` which is able to cache and serve live thermometry data from either a Lakeshore 372 or a Lakeshore 240.
+This ``Data Server`` communicates with the crossbar server on an unencrypted port so as to enable subscription to the OCS data feeds.